-This document, in conjunction with the z/VM: Performance Toolkit Reference, contains all of the information that is needed for using Performance Toolkit for z/VM (previously known as the VM/ESA Full Screen Operator Console and Graphical Real Time Monitor, FCON/ESA, or FCON).
+This document, with the z/VM: Performance Toolkit Reference, contains all information that is required for using Performance Toolkit for z/VM.
+Performance Toolkit for z/VM was previously known as the VM/ESA Full Screen Operator Console and Graphical Real Time Monitor, FCON/ESA, or FCON.